-IMPACT & LEARNING REPORT Youth Livelihood Empowerment Project Phase Two (YOLEP II) Delivered by NORSAAC www.tfsr.org Youth Livelihood Empowerment Project Phase Two (YOLEP II) This project delivered a holistic livelihoods programme incorporating vocational skills training, business and entrepreneurship and life skills training.
+Youth Livelihood Empowerment Project Phase Two (YOLEP II) This project was designed to be a holistic livelihoods programme incorporating vocational skills training, business and entrepreneurship and life skills training.
 Graduates were also provided with a tool kit upon completion of the programme so that they were equipped to be able to start their own small enterprises to support themselves and their families.
 Addressing gender job-stereotyping Not only did the project seek to financially empower 30 young people, it also sought to address the barriers that gender job-stereotyping create in northern Ghana.
-NORSAAC facilitated ten workshops across different communities in the Sagnerigu Municipal and the Mion District where they discussed the myths and misconceptions of gender job stereotyping, and the effect that it has on young people's ability to earn sustainable incomes.
+NORSAAC facilitated ten workshops across different communities in the Sagnerigu Municipal and the Mion District where they discussed the myths and misconceptions of gender job stereotyping, and the effect that it has on young people's ability to earn a sustainable income.

-The training was carried out in Northern Ghana Project duration January 2018 - January 2019 • Project evaluation - July 2019 PARTICIPATION Average age of participants we met during evaluation was 22 YEARS OLD.
+The training was carried out in northern Ghana Project duration January 2018 - January 2019 • Project evaluation - July 2019 PARTICIPATION Average age of participants we met during evaluation was 22 YEARS OLD.
 Participants trained in one of FOUR TRADE SKILLS welding and fabrication, tailoring, masonry or carpentry.